iwtba4188/poe_ninja_redirect_to_trade/README.md

 3. Gems are displayed to the left of the gem name.<br>
 ![usage_3](./image/usage_3.png)

-4. Click on the extension icon, then click "Modifiers are "en" now" to change it to "Modifiers are "zh-TW" now," and click again to switch to "Modifiers are "en & zh-TW" now".
+4. To change the display language of modifiers and other settings, click on the extension icon, then click the dropdown for each setting to change it.
 ![usage_5](./image/usage_5.png)

 5. If some word drop-downs do not take effect immediately, please refresh the page (F5 or Ctrl+R).